R4F43LL-D3VB3GINN3R/Abap_Salary_Calculator/README.md

 By incorporating additional complexities, this exercise will provide you with a robust understanding of ABAP programming in a practical payroll context.

 ..............................................................................................................................................................................................................................

+LVL4

+Let's further complicate the Advanced Salary Calculator exercise by introducing additional scenarios and more complex calculations.
+In this version, we will also consider contributions to social security and add a   functionality to calculate variable allowances based on employee performance.

+Prompt the user to input the following information:

+Monthly base salary
+Overtime hours worked (in hours)
+Deduction amount (e.g., taxes, health insurance, contributions)
+Additional benefits (such as bonuses or incentives)
+Tax rate (expressed as a decimal)
+Social security contribution (expressed as a decimal)
+Performance Allowance (expressed as a decimal)
+Implement the following additional functionalities:

+Calculate the gross salary (base salary + value of overtime hours).
+Calculate total deductions (deduction amount + calculated taxes + social security contribution).
+Determine the bonus amount based on the gross salary and the bonus percentage.
+Calculate the performance allowance based on the gross salary and the allowance percentage.
+Calculate the net salary after deductions, applying the bonus, and including the performance allowance.
+Present the following detailed results:

+Employee Name
+Base Salary
+Overtime Hours
+Total Deductions (Detailing taxes and social security contribution)
+Gross Salary
+Bonus Amount
+Performance Allowance
+Benefits
+Net Salary
+Create a progressive tax calculation:

+Implement different tax brackets where the tax rate varies based on salary ranges.
+For example: up to $1000 = 10%, from $1001 to $2000 = 15%, above $2000 = 20%.
+This exercise adds complexity to the salary calculator, including more variables and detailed calculations.
+You'll have the opportunity to deal with scenarios closer to reality and enhance your ABAP programming skills.